agonza1/rtc-asr/README.md

 The service currently supports `faster-whisper`, `qwen-asr`, `parakeet`, and `parakeet-nemo` backends behind the same API surface.

 > Benchmark status: the repo includes checked-in latency baselines for validated local and Compose-backed runs.
-Treat untracked GPU, load, and accuracy claims as provisional until the corresponding artifacts are committed.

 ## What It Ships Today